• Home

 What is diabetes mellitus?

-Diabetes mellitus is a medical condition resulting in an excessive amount of sugar(glucose) in the blood.
+Diabetes mellitus is a medical condition resulting in an excessive amount of sugar (glucose) in the blood.
 This is caused by a deficiency of insulin, which is a hormone secreted by the pancreas.
 Insulin allows glucose to go from the blood into the cells of the body for use.
+Most cats with diabetes still produce some insulin, but the body’s cells are not able to use the insulin appropriately (called insulin resistance).
+Few cats produce no insulin at all.

 The clinical signs seen in diabetes are largely related to the elevated concentrations of blood and urine glucose and the inability of the body to use glucose as an energy source due to the deficiency of insulin.

-Diabetes mellitus affects an estimated one in four hundred cats, and is seen more frequently in middle to old-age cats, is more common in males than females and in overweight cats than normal weight cats.
+Diabetes mellitus affects an estimated one in four hundred cats, and is seen more frequently in middle to old-age cats, is more common in males than females, and in overweight cats than normal weight cats.

 It is important to note that feline diabetes does not cause the same long term problems as seen in humans.
 It is also not managed the same way.